 }

-Combining Multiple Conditions with AND/OR
+Chain Multiple Conditions with AND/OR

-Multiple Specifications can be chained using Specification.where().and().or().
+Multiple Specifications can be chained with Specification.where().and().or().

 Specification<Product> spec = Specification